7 Things to Know About Breastfeeding in Public

 Choose a Cover-Up

 To prevent flashing the world, a blanket or cover-up may be needed.
 If you can, find one that has a nice loop for around your neck.
 This makes it so easy to slip on.
-This one is a best seller on Amazon:
+A classy poncho can work too.

 Recommended Nursing Covers